 RESPECT YOUR DATA

-Limit and protect the data you collect and retain.
+Limit and protect the data you collect, retain, and use.

-Protecting your users’ privacy requires you to be thoughtful about the data you collect and hold.
-By carefully considering the costs and benefits of collecting data and by properly safeguarding the information that you do collect, you may prevent privacy harms and increase consumer trust in your product.
+Protecting your users’ privacy requires you to be thoughtful about the data you collect and hold, and how you use it.
+By carefully considering the costs and benefits of collecting data and by properly safeguarding the information that you do collect, you prevent privacy harms and increase consumer trust in your company.

 CAREFULLY HANDLE ANY DATA THAT YOUR USERS MIGHT CONSIDER SENSITIVE.